nokia/danm/deployment-guide.md

 ## Deployment

+As a quicker but currently experimental option, please also take a look at [Deploying using an installer job](deployment-installer-job.md).
+This option integrates all of the steps mentioned below, into a single one-stop-shop installer.
+However, please treat this option as experimental for now -- and only apply it on a Kubernetes cluster where you feel comfortable with tolerating the impact if something goes wrong.
+Also, please let us know any issues you encounter!

-The method of deploying the whole DANM suite into a Kubernetes cluster is the following.
+Otherwise, the manual method of deploying the whole DANM suite into a Kubernetes cluster is the following:

 ### 1. Extend the Kubernetes API